 What Is Aguachile Verde?

 Aguachile directly translates to “chile water” in Spanish.
-It’s a traditional western Mexican dish that originated in Sinaloa.
-It is made with a combination of shrimp, raw cucumbers, and fresh or pickled red onion slices. the shrimp is marinated in a delicious and surprisingly refreshing chili-lime-cilantro dressing.
+It’s a traditional Western Mexican dish that originated in Sinaloa.
+This fresh spicy dish is made with a combination of shrimp, raw cucumbers, and fresh or pickled red onion slices.
+The shrimp is marinated in a delicious and surprisingly refreshing chili-lime-cilantro dressing giving it light and bold flavors.

-This is a raw shrimp salad, meaning it doesn’t get cooked at any point.
+This easy recipe is a raw shrimp salad, meaning it doesn’t get cooked at any point.
 So, as you can imagine, choosing the freshest shrimp is crucial.

 How To Choose The Freshest Shrimp

 Fresh shrimp should be intact.
 They should still have their shells, legs, and heads on.
-For Aguachile Verde, it’s crucial you choose the freshest shrimp possible.
+For this authentic aguachile recipe, it’s crucial you choose the freshest shrimp possible.

 Your fresh shrimp should also not smell fishy.
 This is the first and easiest way to tell if you are working with fresh shrimp.
 If it smells fishy, it shouldn’t be used at all (for fresh or cooked shrimp dishes).